docQodly/docs/docs/studio/pageLoaders/components/pageLoader.md

 Note that:
 :::info
-In the case of concurrent application of both methods, the content sourced from the bound datasource takes priority.
+In the case of concurrent application of both methods, the content sourced from the bound qodlysource takes priority.
 :::

 ## Navigating with Page Loader